-(a) the existence of the above code of practice and the written constitution of the CR;

-(b) the allowed activities of the CR may be restricted by the law relating to charities;

-(c) under Section 43 of the Education (No 2) Act 1986 the College has produced a Code of

-Practice governing meetings on College premises which may be found on the College website (see
+- (a) the existence of the above code of practice and the written constitution of the CR; - (b) the allowed activities of the CR may be restricted by the law relating to charities; - (c) under Section 43 of the Education (No 2) Act 1986 the College has produced a Code of Practice governing meetings on College premises.

-Appendix 7 of http://www.st-edmunds.cam.ac.uk/notes-members).

 Students may elect not to be members of the CR.
 To do this, they must give notice in writing to the President of the CR within one week of the start of the Michaelmas Term.
 The CR President will then write to the Finance Department to advise them that the CR fees will be waived for that student.

-If the College is required to provide a student with services of a kind which the CR provides for its members, the cost will be determined by the Finance and General Purposes Committee in each individual case and charged an amount up to the level of CR subscription.
+If the College is required to provide a student with services of a kind which the CR provides for its members, the cost will be determined by the Finance and Resources Committee in each individual case and charge an amount up to the level of CR subscription.

-I.5 The Von Hügel Institute for Critical Catholic Inquiry
+1.5 The Von Hügel Institute for Critical Catholic Inquiry

 The Von Hügel Institute for Critical Catholic Inquiry (VHI) is an interdisciplinary research institution, which was founded in 1987 to preserve and develop the Roman Catholic heritage of St Edmund's College.
 The VHI carries out research on contemporary issues from the perspectives of Catholic thought and culture.
 It was named in honour of the Baron Anatole von Hügel, one of the College's founders.
-The Acting Director is Dr Vittorio Montemaggi.